 25 High-DA Platforms Every Indie Founder Must Submit To

-Building a great software product is only 20% of the battle.
-The remaining 80% relies entirely on distribution.
+If you launch your SaaS today with zero directory listings, Google has no reason to trust your domain.
+The fastest way to fix that is getting listed on high-authority platforms that pass real link equity back to your site.
+Here are the 25 that matter most.
 For bootstrapped developers launching an MVP, manual directory submissions serve as the most reliable technical foundation to trigger immediate search visibility, if done correctly.
 Instead of blowing your marketing budget on unverified ad networks, focusing your launch energy on established high-Domain Rating (DR) curation layers passes valuable authority back to your custom domain.
 This playbook covers the absolute essential platforms required to secure your search indexation footprint.

 The Strategic Launch Matrix